-The way congressional districts are drawn (link to your district map here) raises the very serious specter that gerrymandering may thwart the will of the people.
+The way congressional districts are drawn (link to your district map here [somehow .gov seems to have "lost" that page, so use the Wayback Machine copy]) raises the very serious specter that gerrymandering may thwart the will of the people.

-The way districts are drawn can change everything, and even the courts have struggled with how to deal with gerrymandering [it got lost, so Wayback Machine Version].
+The way districts are drawn can change everything, and even the courts have struggled with how to deal with gerrymandering [it got lost, so Wayback Machine copy].

 The reason that gerrymandering is wrong is because it is anti-voter, to the point that even when the voters overwhelmingly favor a particular outcome, they can be thwarted by gerrymandering.

 In other words, the geographical design of the districts is such that it thwarts, and is contrary to, the will of the people at large.
 It is designed to preserve incumbency and thwart the political notion of accountability.